Trust what you hear, your perceptions are unique to you.

 An additional advantage of no RC coupling between the driver and output tubes is instant recovery from overload.
 RC coupling usually requires hundreds of milliseconds to recover the correct bias point for the output tubes.
 This is great for guitar amps, not so good for hifi applications, where immediate recovery is much more desirable.

-So if the theory of triodes having large amounts of local feedback is correct, they'd have less distortion at low orders of harmonic distortion than pentodes, but more distortion at higher orders.
+So if the theory of triode having large amounts of local feedback is correct, they'd have less distortion at low orders of harmonic distortion than pentode, but more distortion at higher orders.
 This is exactly the opposite of what measurements disclose.
-Measurements going back as far Harry F. Olson (see below) show triodes not only have less distortion overall, but most significantly, have far less upper-harmonic distortion.
-In fact, vanishing amounts of upper-harmonic distortion is the distinctive hallmark of triodes, compared to all other amplifying devices.
+Measurements going back as far Harry F. Olson (see below) show triode not only have less distortion overall, but most significantly, have far less upper-harmonic distortion.
+In fact, vanishing amounts of upper-harmonic distortion is the distinctive hallmark of triode, compared to all other amplifying devices.

 4) Generous driver design.
 Most commercial tube amps only have 1 or 2dB of headroom in the driver circuit, so the entire amp clips at once.
 This leads to longer recovery times and exaggerating the audibility of clipping.
 I prefer 3 to 6dB of headroom, so the driver can retain its (voltage) linearity even when the output stage is deep into clipping.